LEDS WALKING THE SAME THERMAL TRACKS LEFT BY CPUS

-Currently, commodity LED lights are following the path of the low power processor: natural convection with smaller heat sinks or simply board level conduction cooling are capable of keeping the LEDs below their maximum operating temperature.
-At higher powers, stage and theatrical lighting are now stepping forward to become the analogy to the leading edge CPUs used in gaming and server applications.
-Similarly, heat pipes, and even pumped two-phase cooling strategies are now being requested by the LED market to meet the need for higher power lighting applications.
+Currently, commodity LED lights are following the path of the low-power processor: natural convection with smaller heat sinks or simply board-level conduction cooling is capable of keeping the LEDs below their maximum operating temperature.
+At higher powers, stage and theatrical lighting are now stepping forward to become the analogy to the leading-edge CPUs used in gaming and server applications.
+Similarly, heat pipes, and even pumped two-phase cooling strategies are now being requested by the LED market to meet the need for higher-power lighting applications.

 LED device designers can take some comfort in knowing their CPU forerunners have developed effective, reliable thermal management solutions for their current and even emerging products.